 \subsection{Implications for Source Surface Heights}

-The source surface in the PFSS model can be considered as an approximate measure of where the solar wind are sufficiently accelerated and the magnetic field is decoupled from the forcing by the solar surface.
-The optimal height of the source surface has been discussed, but still unclear \citep{levine1982open,lee2011coronal,yoshida2023component,huang2024adjusting,tokumaru2024coronal}.
+The source surface in the PFSS model can be considered as an approximate measure of where the solar wind is sufficiently accelerated and the magnetic field is decoupled from the solar surface.
+The optimal height of the source surface has been discussed, but remains unclear \citep{levine1982open,lee2011coronal,yoshida2023component,huang2024adjusting,tokumaru2024coronal}.
 Some studies have explored the possibility of non-spherically symmetric shape of the source surface \citep{kruse2020elliptic}.
-Lower height of source surface may result from the rapid acceleration of solar wind near the Sun \citep{rice2021global}.
+Lower heights of source surface may result from the rapid acceleration of solar wind near the Sun \citep{rice2021global}.
 We also suggest that the source surface height may be lower than the commonly used value of \(R_{\rm SS} = 2.5 R_{\odot}\) \citep{schatten1969model,hoeksema1983structure} in this study.
-This diversity on the source surface is a natural consequence by the strong simplification of the PFSS model.
-We hope that the future development of global MHD coronal models will resolve these discussions.
+This diversity in the source surface is a natural consequence of the strong simplification of the PFSS model.
+We hope that the future development of global coronal MHD models will help resolve these issues.

-In this study, we have suggested that the lowering the source surface height can be a possible solution for the ``open flux problem'' \citep{linker2017open}.
-However, we also confirmed the good correspondence between open-field regions and coronal holes, as long as the threshold value of the coronal hole detection is appropriately set.
-Additionally, we found that the source surface height of \(1.3 R_\odot\) may be too low as the time variation of total open magnetic flux becomes stronger than the in-situ observation (Fig.\ref{fig:obs:open_flux_scaled}).
-Our findings suggest that the criteria for identifying coronal holes as proxies for open-field regions require reconsideration, particularly because this identification method is used to validate coronal magnetic field extrapolation models.
-The estimation of open magnetic flux is likely impacted by both inaccuracies in coronal field modeling and systematic biases in photospheric magnetic field measurements \citep{milic2024spatial,sinjan2024magnetograms}.
+In this study, we suggest that lowering the source surface height is a possible solution for the ``open flux problem'' \citep{linker2017open}.
+However, we also confirmed the good correspondence between open-field regions and coronal holes, as long as the threshold value for the coronal hole detection is appropriately set. {Nonetheless, determining an appropriate threshold is itself nontrivial and can introduce additional uncertainty.} Additionally, we found that the source surface height of \(1.3 R_\odot\) may be too low, as the {time variability} of total open magnetic flux {exceeds that indicated by} in-situ observations (Fig.\ref{fig:obs:open_flux_scaled}).
+Our findings suggest that the criteria for identifying coronal holes as proxies for open-field regions warrant reconsideration, particularly because this proxy is widely used to validate coronal magnetic-field extrapolation models.
+The estimated open magnetic flux is likely affected by both inaccuracies in coronal-field modeling and systematic biases in photospheric magnetic-field measurements \citep{milic2024spatial,sinjan2024magnetograms}.